-Routines are developed and expectations are set just as they would be in jobs outside of the training environment.
+Routines were developed and expectations were set just as they would be in jobs outside of the training environment, she said.

-Melbourne is known as a city that loves to drink coffee – cafes and specialty espresso bars are embedded in every suburb – which is why coffee was chosen as the choice of trade for the social enterprise.
+Melbourne is known as a city that loves coffee – cafes and specialty espresso bars are embedded in every suburb – which is why coffee was chosen for the social enterprise.

 Coffee training is a valuable thing in Melbourne and getting a job as a barista is a very steady job once you actually have the skills.

-Ms Thompson remarked that often the cost of coffee training courses was a setback for young people, with many courses only providing training at an “artificial” level and sending newly trained baristas into the industry “with a certificate and little practice.”
+Ms Thompson said often the cost of coffee training courses was a setback for young people, with many courses only providing training at an “artificial” level and sending newly trained baristas into the industry with a "certificate and little practice.”

-Cart supervisor Claudia Brophy-Odgers first volunteered her barista skills in 2017 and has witnessed a range of positive changes with the trainees she’s worked with over the past six months.
+Cart supervisor Claudia Brophy-Odgers first volunteered her barista skills in 2017 and has seen a range of positive changes with the trainees she’s worked with over the past six months.

-Ms Brophy-Odgers noted the high level of enthusiasm from the trainees – “they really grab onto the opportunity” – the sessions provided them a sense of purpose and structure that can otherwise be hard to find.
+Ms Brophy-Odgers said there was a high level of enthusiasm from the trainees – “they really grab onto the opportunity."

 Trainees really get a boost in confidence and a sense of responsibility.